r-rakshitha/deep_learning/chapter_recurrent-modern/lstm.md

 with some victories in prediction competitions in the mid-2000s, and became the dominant models for sequence learning from 2011 until the rise of Transformer models, starting in 2017.
-Even Tranformers owe some of their key ideas to architecture design innovations introduced by the LSTM.
+Even Transformers owe some of their key ideas to architecture design innovations introduced by the LSTM.